RealityBending/RealityBending.github.io/content/jobs/phd.md

 As well as other options:

 - **Partnership**: If an external partner agrees to cover half the cost (approx. £35k over three years), the university can match the other half of the cost.
 Useful for applied projects and collaborations with **startups, private companies or NGOs**.
+If you're thinking of developing a product, a software or a service, this could be a good option.
-- **Collaboration**: Many universities allow for co-supervisorship.
-This means that you could do the main part of your PhD in another university (for instance in France), and come to Sussex sporadically as part of a collaboration.
+- **Collaboration**: Many universities allow some form of co-supervisorship.
+This means that you could do the main part of your PhD in another university, and come to Sussex sporadically as part of a collaboration.
 Note that official frameworks can exist for this type of configurations, such as the [*cotutelles*](https://u-paris.fr/cotutelle-internationale-de-these/) in France.

 Check-out this [*how to apply*](https://www.sussex.ac.uk/study/phd/apply) guide for additional information.